-- Your local youth center.
-Your local youth center will have many other opportunities.
-The youth center sponsors events and programs designed for you, including Military Youth of the Year awards.
+- Contact your local youth center to check for other opportunities.
+The youth centers sponsor events and programs designed for you, including Military Youth of the Year awards.

-For more information and resources to help military youth and teens navigate everything from the unique challenges of a mobile military lifestyle to managing their social lives, saving money, and going green, visit Military Youth on the Move!
+For more information and resources to help military youth and teens navigate everything from the unique challenges of a mobile military life to managing their social lives, saving money and going green, visit Military Youth on the Move!